thoughtworks/talisman/README.md

 curl --silent  https://raw.githubusercontent.com/thoughtworks/talisman/master/global_install_scripts/install.bash > /tmp/install_talisman.bash && /bin/bash /tmp/install_talisman.bash pre-push
 ```

-2. If you do not have TALISMAN\_HOME set up in your path, you will be asked an appropriate place to set it up.
+2. If you do not have TALISMAN\_HOME set up in your `$PATH`, you will be asked an appropriate place to set it up.
 Choose the option number where you set the profile source on your machine.

   Remember to execute *source* on the path file or restart your terminal.
-If you choose to set the path later, please export TALISMAN\_HOME=$HOME/.talisman/bin to the path.
+If you choose to set the `$PATH` later, please export TALISMAN\_HOME=$HOME/.talisman/bin to the path.

 3. Choose a base directory where Talisman should scan for all git repositories, and setup a git hook (pre-commit or pre-push, as chosen in step 1) as a symlink.
   This script will not clobber pre-existing hooks.
 If you have existing hooks, [look for ways to chain Talisman into them.] (#handling-existing-hooks)

-#### Handling existing hooks
+### Handling existing hooks
 Installation of Talisman globally does not clobber pre-existing hooks on repositories.
 If the installation script finds any existing hooks, it will only indicate so on the console.
 To achieve running multiple hooks we suggest the following two tools

-##### 1. Pre-commit (Linux/Unix)
+#### 1. Pre-commit (Linux/Unix)
 Use [pre-commit](https://pre-commit.com) tool to manage all the existing hooks along with Talisman.
 In the suggestion, it will prompt the following code to be included in .pre-commit-config.yaml
 ```